Siem Shipping UK Ltd.

 - your current employer

-- Job applicants – CV information including training, employment history, hobbies, interests
+- for job applicants, CV information including training, employment history, hobbies, interests

 Personal Information you give us